mbu-peter/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This is a shell basics course
+echo "This is a shell basics course"